 Aim & Scope

-The International Journal of Special Education (IJSE) offers a wide range of professionals a peer-reviewed international forum for original articles in special education.
-Experimental, as well as, theoretical articles are sought from all over the world.
-Authors are encouraged to submit review of research, historical and philosophical reviews in addition to evidence-based data on the effectiveness of innovative approaches.
+The International Journal of Special Education offers a wide range of professionals a peer-reviewed international forum for original papers in special education.
+Research papers, as well as, theoretical and review articles are sought from all over the world.